 Even leaving the station via the wrong exit can set you back a good 15 minutes by re-routing.

-If you’ve got the money, travelling by taxi in Tokyo is a great way to see the city.
+If you’ve got the money, traveling by taxi in Tokyo is a great way to see the city.

 Prices normally start at around 400-700 yen before you’ve even started moving.
 Think of it as a callout charge of sorts.